aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 description: "How I notify and detect the completion of my washing machine and dryer through the use of a vibration sensor, NodeMCU, smart plug, and ESPHome."
 ---

 My washing machine and dryer do not have an audible notification upon completion.
 When they finish they go silent 🔇.
-Because I live in a small space, I usually shut the door to the laundry room to reduce noise leakage in the rest of the living areas.
-On more than one occasion I have missed the end of the washer/dryer cycle because of other ambient noises mask them.
+Because I live in a small space, I usually shut the door to the laundry room to reduce noise leakage in the main living area.
+On more than one occasion I have missed the end of the washer/dryer cycle because other ambient noises mask them.
 Rather than letting the clothes wrinkle up in the dryer or stay forgotten overnight in the washer, I would rather receive an audible alert upon a cycle completion.

 The process of detecting the completion state of each appliance is its own task.